 Should you use an oil catch can on your 2004-2006 Pontiac GTO?
 Absolutely!
 The PCV (Positive Crankcase Ventilation) system used on General Motors LS engines uses the intake manifold to burn off unwanted crankcase fumes.
-In these fumes contains oil that goes right into the intake manifold.
+These fumes contain oil that goes right into the intake manifold.
 Oil in the intake manifold means oil on the cylinder head valves, oil in the combustion chamber, and then eventually it all gets passed through the exhaust system.

 Why did the engine get designed this way?
 Simple, to reduce emissions and is an easy cure to prevent your engine from vapor locking.
 Without the PCV system, your engine would build up pressure caused by oil and gas fumes and would cause seals to go bad and create oil leaks.
 Even worse it could lock up the engine completely.